y15e/y15e.github.io/_posts/2015-01-03-add-disqus-comment-form-on-github-pages-with-jekyll.md

 ---
 layout: post
-title: "Add Disqus Comment Form On Github Pages With Jekyll"
+title: "Add Disqus comment form on github pages with Jekyll"
 ---

-You can embed disqus comment form by following step.
+Disqus comment form can be embedded with following steps.

-1. Get a "Universal Code" from Disqus admin page.
+1. Get "Universal Code" from Disqus admin page.

 2. Put the html code into _includes/disqus.html file.